IBM/ai-agent-for-loan-risk/README.md

 #### Deployment options
 - IBM Cloud Code Engine - Refer instructions [here.](artifacts/deployment/deployment-README.md)
-- Python Notebook - A simplified version of this PoC can be set up as a Python Notebook (Code Engine deployment not required).
+- Python Notebook - A simplified version of this application can be set up as a Python Notebook (Code Engine deployment not required).
 Download from [here](artifacts/python-notebook/NB-ai-agent-loan-risk-demo-v1.ipynb) and import in watsonx.ai Project as an asset.
 It is meant for understanding the concepts and for experimentation.

 ## Usage